By Armin Hofmann

 “Bruce Tognazzini’s AskTOG blog was one of the first resources I found when searching online for more information about interface design.
 I would often find myself saying, ‘Yes!
 Yes!’ while reading his blog and was glad to have a collection of his columns from Apple in this book.”—Janet Six, Principal at Lone Star Interaction Design

 “This book has been fundamental to my career in User Experience.
 After reading The Design of Everyday Things, I knew there was a better way to design technology, but I encountered a significant obstacle: many businesses did not see a problem with the current state of technology.
 ‘These poorly designed products sell; why invest so much money in a better design?’
 Alan Cooper’s The Inmates Are Running the Asylum makes a business case for interaction design.
 We can have the best product design in the world, but if it does not make sense for the business to implement it, the design will remain unrealized.
 Alan bridged the gap between design and business goals.—Janet Six, Principal at Lone Star Interaction Design

 Visual Interface Design

 “This book, sadly out of print, remains the best book on the detailed visual design of user interfaces that I have come across.
 In the early years of my design career, this was my go-to book for visual interface design.
 I wish someone would update it and put it back in print!”—Robert Reimann, Principal Interaction Designer at PatientsLikeMe

 What About You?

-Look for further discussion of what books have had great influence on our experts in Parts 2 and 3 of this Ask UXmatters series.
+Look for further discussion of what books have had great influence on our experts in Part 2 and Part 3 of this Ask UXmatters series.
 And please share what books have inspired you and your work—whether books on UX topics or others—in the Comments section.
 We want to hear from you!
 And we hope you’ll support UXmatters by clicking a book link and buying one or more of these books on Amazon.